+However, the first attempt to make black women carry passes was in 1913 when the then Orange Free State introduced a new requirement that women, in addition to existing regulations for black men, had to carry reference documents.
+The resulting protests, by a multiracial group of women, many of whom were professionals, took the form of passive resistance through refusing to carry the new passes.
 Matters came to a head at Sharpeville in March 1960, when 69 anti-pass demonstrators were killed when police fired on a demonstration called by the PAC.
 A state of emergency was imposed and detention without trial was introduced.

 The black political organisations were banned and their leaders went into exile or were arrested.

-In this climate, the ANC and PAC abandoned their long-standing commitment to non-violent resistance and turned to armed struggle, combined with underground organisation and mobilisation as well as mobilisation of international solidarity.
-Top leaders, including members of the newly formed military wing Umkhonto we Sizwe (MK) (Spear of the Nation), were arrested in 1963.
+In this climate, the ANC and PAC abandoned their long-standing commitment to non-violent resistance and turned to armed struggle, combined with underground organisation and mobilisation as well as the mobilisation of international solidarity.
+Top leaders, including members of the newly formed military wing Umkhonto we Sizwe (MK) ("Spear of the Nation"), were arrested in 1963.

-In the "Rivonia Trial", eight ANC leaders, including Nelson Mandela, were convicted of sabotage (instead of treason, the original charge) and sentenced to life imprisonment.
+In the Rivonia Trial, eight ANC leaders, including Mandela, were convicted of sabotage (instead of treason, the original charge) and sentenced to life imprisonment.

 In this period, leaders of other organisations, including the PAC and the New Unity Movement, were also sentenced to long terms of imprisonment and/or banned.
 The 1960s was a decade of overwhelming repression and relative political disarray among black people in the country.
-Armed action was contained by the state.
+Armed action was contained by the State.

 State repression played a central role in containing internal resistance, and the leadership of the struggle shifted increasingly to the missions in exile.
-At the same time, the ANC leadership embarked on a campaign to infiltrate the country through what was then Rhodesia.
+At the same time, the ANC leadership embarked on a campaign to infiltrate the country through what was then Rhodesia (now Zimbabwe).

-In August 1967, a joint force of MK and the Zimbabwean People's Revolutionary Army (Zipra) of the Zimbabwe African People's Union entered Zimbabwe, and over a two-month period engaged the joint Rhodesian and South African security forces.

-Although the joint MK-Zipra force failed to reach South Africa, this was the first military confrontation between the military forces of the ANC-led alliance and white security forces
+In August 1967, a joint force of MK and the Zimbabwean People's Revolutionary Army (ZIPRA) of the Zimbabwe African People's Union entered Zimbabwe, and over a two-month period engaged the joint Rhodesian and South African security forces.
+Although the joint MK-ZIPRA force failed to reach South Africa, this was the first military confrontation between the military forces of the ANC-led alliance and white security forces.

-The resurgence of resistance politics from the early 1970s was dramatic.
+The resurgence of resistance politics in the early 1970s was dramatic.
 The Black Consciousness Movement, led by Steve Biko (who was killed in detention in 1977), reawakened a sense of pride and self-esteem in black people.

 News of the brutal death of Biko reverberated around the globe and led to unprecedented outrage.

-As capitalist economies sputtered with the oil crisis of 1973, black trade unions revived.

-A wave of strikes reflected a new militancy that involved better organisation and was drawing new sectors, in particular intellectuals and the student movement, into mass struggle and debate over the principles informing it.
+White capitalist economies sputtered with the oil crisis of 1973 and black trade unions were revived.
+A wave of strikes reflected a new militancy that involved better organisation and new sectors, in particular intellectuals and the student movement, being drawn into mass struggle and debate over the principles informing it.
 Rallies at black universities in support of Frelimo, the Mozambican liberation movement, also gave expression to the growing militancy.

 The year 1976 marked the beginning of a sustained anti-apartheid revolt.
 In June, school pupils of Soweto rose up against apartheid education, followed by youth uprisings all around the country.
-Despite the harsh repression that followed, students continued to organise, with the formation in 1979 of organisations for school students (Congress of South African Students) and college and university students (Azanian Students Organisation).
+Despite the harsh repression that followed, students continued to organise, with the formation in 1979 of organisations for school students - the Congress of South African Students, and college and university students - the Azanian Students Organisation.